fusion809/fusion809.github.io-old3/_drafts/CHEM/2018-08-01-producing-chemical-diagrams-on-linux.md

 Skeletal structures can be drawn using a variety of Linux-compatible software packages.
 The most ubiquitous are probably BKChem and GChemPaint.
 These definitely have their limitations, but they are open-source, at least.
 They are simple enough and get simple jobs done fairly easily, but if you want more functionality you may have to turn to proprietary software like MarvinSketch.

 ### BKChem
+{% include Links/image.html description="Figure 2: BKChem 0.13.0 running on KDE neon git unstable, with an <a href='https://en.wikipedia.org/wiki/Amitriptyline' link='_blank'>amitriptyline</a> Molfile imported" image="BKChem/BKChem-0.13.0-KDE-20180608.png" width="800px" float="right" %}
 BKChem is an unmaintained (no new releases since 2010!) skeletal structure sketching program written in Python.
-It is fairly easy to use it, but it lacks structureimportation from IUPAC or traditional name (it used to have it, however, but its method has become outdated).
+It is fairly easy to use it, but it lacks structure importation from IUPAC or traditional name (it used to have it, however, but its method has become outdated).
+It has not had a 1.0 release yet (and given it is unmaintained it seems unlikely to happen anytime soon), but seems fairly stable.
+One can draw structures and chemical reactions, it also supports other languages, importing from CML, CML2 and Molfile formats; exporting to a variety of graphic file formats, as well as CML, CML2 and Molfile formats.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/IaPWx5vs5VA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+### GChemPaint
+{% include Links/image.html description="Figure 3: GChemPaint " %}